 Frequently Asked Questions

-Are sessions in person or virtual?
+Are sessions in-person or virtual?

 - Either option is available for you based on your needs.
-The office is located in Palm Harbor and all office hours can be in person, but if you are located further away or need a last minute change to virtual, that is easily accommodated.
-Sometimes virtual therapy can be tough for some clients, so in-person is always an option.
-However, I have been using virtual sessions effectively for years and I am very comfortable providing virtual therapy if requested.
+The office is located in Palm Harbor and sessions can be in-person, but if you are located further away or need a last minute change to virtual, that is easily accommodated.

 What forms of payment do you accept?